Cheap International Flights from India in October — Best Destinations, Fares, Booking Tips

 Should I consider Europe in October’s end-shoulder season?

 Europe’s October sits in genuine shoulder-end pricing.
-Based on HappyFares 2025 booking data, ex-India fares to London, Paris, Amsterdam and Rome ran ₹39,000-58,000 RT in October versus ₹55,000-78,000 RT in June-August — a 28-35% saving, though weather requires layered packing as temperatures range 8-16°C across most of Western Europe.
-[ORIGINAL DATA]
+Ex-India fares to London, Paris, Amsterdam and Rome tend to run well below their June-August peaks, though weather requires layered packing as temperatures range 8-16°C across most of Western Europe.

 October Europe fare bands ex-India